 - Working Hours: a maximum of 20 hours/week

 - Pocket Money: 450 euro/month

-- Travel Expenses: to cover by the Au Pair
+- Travel Expenses: paid by the Au Pair

-- Insurance: Au Pairs coming from any of the EU-country members can apply for the European Health Insurance Card in their residence country.
-We also recommend the Au Pair to close a liability and accident insurance valid for the whole stay.
+- Insurance: au pairs that are Eu citizens can apply for the European Health Insurance Card in their residence country.
+We also recommend the au pair to close a liability and accident insurance valid for the whole stay.

-If the Au Pair does not belong to any of the EU-country members, both Au Pair and Host Family will share the costs of a health, accident and liability insurance.
+If the Au Pair is not from an EU country, au pair and host family will share the costs of a health, accident and liability insurance.

-- Visa Requirements: only Au Pairs from Non-EU-country members will need to apply for a visa and a work permit in order to enjoy their stay in Belgium.
+- Visa Requirements: only au pairs from non-EU countries need to apply for a visa and a work permit.

 - You are between 18 and 25 years old